MicrosoftDocs/visualstudio-docs/docs/ide/create-portable-custom-editor-options.md

 Settings in EditorConfig files let you maintain consistent coding styles and settings in a codebase, such as indent style, tab width, end of line characters, encoding, and more, regardless of the editor or IDE you use.
 For example, when coding in C#, if your codebase has a convention to prefer that indents always consist of five space characters, documents use UTF-8 encoding, and each line always ends with a CR/LF, you can configure an *.editorconfig* file to do that.

-Coding conventions you use on your personal projects may differ from those used on your team's projects.
+Coding conventions you use on your personal projects might differ from those used on your team's projects.
 For example, you might prefer that when you're coding, indenting adds a tab character.
 However, your team might prefer that indenting adds four space characters instead of a tab character.
-EditorConfig files resolve this problem by letting you've a configuration for each scenario.
+EditorConfig files resolve this problem by letting you have a configuration for each scenario.

 Because a file in the codebase contains the settings, they travel along with that codebase.
-As long as you open the code file in an EditorConfig-compliant editor, the text editor settings are implemented.
+As long as you open the code file in an EditorConfig-compliant editor, the text editor settings are activated.
 For more information about EditorConfig files, see the [EditorConfig.org](https://editorconfig.org/) website.

 > [!NOTE]
-> Conventions that are set in an EditorConfig file can't currently be enforced in a CI/CD pipeline as build errors or warnings.
+> Conventions that you set in an EditorConfig file can't currently be enforced in a CI/CD pipeline as build errors or warnings.
 Any style deviations appear only in the Visual Studio editor and **Error List**.

 ## Supported settings